Visa Applications

 Austria Business Visa

-An Austria business visa is a short-term visa that is required for individuals or groups from a third country (neither citizens of the European Economic Area nor Switzerland) who are attending designated meetings, unpaid training, or business-related events that do not involve labor or compensation.
+An Austria business visa is a short-term visa that is required for individuals or groups from a third country (neither citizens of the European Economic Area nor Switzerland) who are attending designated meetings, unpaid training, or business-related events that do not involve labour or compensation.
 Business visas to Austria require more documentation than other category C visas, including but not limited to evidence of trip finance, employment certification, and an invitation letter from an Austrian employer.

 Austria Tourist Visa